-Brompton bicycles have a unique folding design as such it’s essential that the brake cables and gear cables follow the right route from the handlebar to their points of connection at the rear of the bike.
-If they aren’t routed correctly, you won’t be able to fold the bike up fully, and perhaps the connections will get ‘pulled’ or ‘snagged’ which would affect the safe operation of the gears and brakes.
+Brompton bicycles have a unique folding design which makes it essential that the brake cables and gear cables follow the right route from the handlebar to their points of connection at the rear of the bike.
+If they aren’t routed correctly, you won’t be able to fold the bike up fully, and the connections may get ‘pulled’ or ‘snagged’ which will affect the safe operation of the gears and brakes.

 The video below shows the correct routing.

-The cables from the right side of the handlebar pass in front of the handlebar stem before they route back to the right-hand side of the mainframe before they are gathered, together with the right-hand cables, by a black ring, called the cable gatherer.
+The cables from the right side of the handlebar pass in front of the handlebar stem before they route back to the right-hand side of the mainframe and are then gathered, together with the right-hand cables, by a black ring, called the cable gatherer.
 They then pass between the chain wheel and the frame before connecting to their relevant gear mechanisms.

-The cable from the front brake will always first head towards the ground, before passing under the frame, through the brazed-on metal loop and it will then meet the other cables at the cable gatherer.
+The cable from the front brake will always first head towards the ground, it will then meet the other cables at the cable gatherer before passing under the frame, through the brazed-on metal loop before connecting to the brake caliper.

-Bicycles rules within the UK, Japan, and certain other countries state that the right-hand lever operates the front brake.
-Bicycle rules within most European countries, as well as the USA and Korea, is that the left-hand lever operates the front brake.
+Bicycle laws within the UK, Japan, and certain other countries state that the right-hand lever operates the front brake.
+Bicycle laws within most European countries, as well as the USA and Korea, is that the left-hand lever operates the front brake.

 This means that different brake cable lengths apply, according to which market Brompton manufactured the bicycle for.
 The route of the cables, as described above remains the same, though.

-How to get source the correct cables from the Brompton parts list?
+How to source the correct cables from the Brompton parts list:

-Gear cables also come in different lengths, depending on which Type your bicycle has. e.g M-type bikes with the classic Brompton handlebar shape need different cables from S-Types, which have flat handlebars.
+Gear cables also come in different lengths, depending on which model your bicycle is. e.g M-type bikes with the classic Brompton handlebar shape need different cables from S-Types, which have flat handlebars.
 The Type will always appear in the product’s description.

 Comment acheminer correctement les câbles?